Modeling Interference Via Symmetric Treatment Decomposition: Introduction

-We show that the spillover effect, and its direct and indirect portions can be formally represented as potential outcomes in our model.
-We further show how a ``cross-world'' assumption necessary for identification in mediation analysis settings generalizes to interference settings, and employ it to derive a functional of the observed data corresponding to direct and indirect spillover effects.
-We call this functional \emph{the symmetric mediation formula}, due to the fact that it can be viewed as an appropriate generalization of the mediation formula \citep{pearl11cmf} to chain graphs.
+We further show how these effects may be identified via a key assumption that generalizes assumptions made in interventionist mediation analysis \citep{robins10alternative,rrs20volume_mediation_arxiv}.
+In the dyadic context, we call the resulting identifying functional for direct and indirect components of the spillover effect \emph{the symmetric mediation formula}, due to the fact that it can be viewed as an appropriate generalization of the mediation formula in DAG models \citep{pearl11cmf}.
+In general network contexts, unit-specific effects we define may be viewed as natural analogues of general edge specific interventions arising in mediation analysis in DAGs \citep{shpitser15hierarchy}.

-In addition, we demonstrate that the identifying assumption in our model imposes restrictions on the observed data law, which leads to falsifiability (but not testability) of our model, a desirable feature not present in the classical mediation setting.
-Finally, we consider estimation of the symmetric mediation formula as an inference problem in statistical chain graph models.
-We derive a maximum likelihood estimator that is straightforward to implement.
-In settings when outcomes are labeled, e.g parent and child or husband and wife, we describe a doubly robust estimator.
+In addition, we demonstrate that identifying assumptions in our models impose restrictions on the observed data law, which leads to falsifiability (but not testability) of our models, a feature not present in the classical mediation setting.
+Finally, we consider estimation of functionals identifying components of spillover effects as an inference problem in statistical chain graph models.
+We derive maximum likelihood estimators that are straightforward to implement, as well as a semi-parametric doubly robust estimator for the symmetric mediation formula.

+Finally, we apply our derived estimators to both a real-world example and simulated data.
+We use data taken from the Wisconsin Longitudinal Study, a longitudinal cohort of Wisconsin high school graduates and their spouses, to decompose the effect of educational attainment on depressive symptoms, taking into account covariates and likely interference between husband and wife pairs.
+To illustrate the behavior of our doubly robust estimator, we designed a simulation study for spillover effect components in both randomized treatment and non-randomized treatment settings.